High prices, gaps in availability across Illinois highlight patchwork child care system

 Licensed day care providers have an average capacity of about 31 children in Illinois.
 This includes day care centers, in-home day care providers and some Head Start programs among others.

 Marshall County, for example, has about 650 children under five, according to the U.S. Census Bureau, but only four licensed day care providers, according to Illinois Department of Human Services records.
-Including preschools, Marshall County has only 184 slots for children under five.
+Including preschools, Marshall County has only 179 slots for children under five.
+MAP:

 Rachael DeSpain is the Head Start program director for the Tri-County Opportunities Council, an agency that offers services to low-income people in a nine-county area that includes Marshall County.
 DeSpain said that even the best data on child care availability doesn’t capture the whole picture.

-Note: Editor's note: A previous version of a graphic entitled “Child care deserts exist around the state, but rural counites face the widest gaps in child care availability” incorrectly relayed the number migrant and seasonal head start slots available statewide.
-The error affected the “kids per slot” calculations in the graphic which has since been corrected.